OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-22.md

 ## Matthew 22:22

-When they heard this, they were amazed, and they left him and went away.
+Upon hearing this, they were astonished, and they left him and went away.

 ---